edmundsj/AD7766_Arduino/AD7766_Arduino/docs/README.md

 html_theme = 'sphinx_rtd_theme'
 ```

-And, to insert all the generated documentation indo our index file, we need only add the following in our index.rst file (the newline between the contents and the api line is important!):
+And, to insert all the generated documentation indo our index file, we need only add the following in our index.rst file (the newline between the contents and the api line is important!
+Indentation is also critical):
 ```
 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    api/library_root
 ```
 Finally, if you want to upload documentation to the web via RTD (which I do), create a new project on [RTD](https://readthedocs.org/) with the git repository.
 Make sure the repository is public.
 Then, go to "Settings -> Admin -> Integrations", and make sure the github webhook is there.